appstronomy/objective-c-style-guide/README.md

 ## Image Naming

-Image names should be named consistently to preserve organization and developer sanity.
-They should be named using initial caps for adjacent words.
-Components of the name should be separated by dashes when there exists an element to both the left and right of the dash.
+Images should be named consistently to preserve organization and developer sanity.
+For the most part, they should be named using initial caps for adjacent words.
+Components of the name should be separated by dashes when there exists an element to both the left and right of the component.
 The components of the name are as follows:

 `[series abbreviation]-[component type]-[proper or conceptual name]-[state]-[bgs]`

-* First, is an optional series abbreviation, such as `"b-"` or `"gadget-"`.
+* An optional series abbreviation, such as `"b-"` or `"gadget-"`.
-* Second, is the component type or topic area in initial caps, e.g. `"Button"`, `"ViewBackground"`.
+* The component type or topic area in initial caps, e.g. `"Button"`, `"ViewBackground"`.
-* Third, is the class and or property name to which this image is associated, otherwise, a conceptual name.
+* The class and/or property name to which this image is associated, otherwise, a conceptual name.
 Always in initial caps.
-* Fourth, is the state of the component if applicable, e.g. `normal`, `selected`.
+* The state of the component if applicable, e.g. `normal`, `selected`.
 This is always in lowercase.
-* Fifth, is an indication on whether this image is meant for stretching.
+* An indication on whether this image is meant for stretching.
 If it is, it will have the suffix `bgs`, for *background stretchable*.